 The Company previously had an arrangement with Teva Pharmaceutical Industries Limited ("Teva") where Teva provided funds for the pre-clinical development of RX-3117.
 The proceeds received from Teva were recorded as restricted cash and as a deferred research and development arrangement on the balance sheet.
 Costs paid for the development of RX-3117 reduced the deferred research and development arrangement and therefore were not an expense in the Company's statement of operations.
-During the years ended December 31, 2014 and 2013, \$158,630 and \$717,730 was reduced from deferred research and development arrangements.
+During the year ended December 31, 2014, \$158,630 was reduced from deferred research and development arrangements.
 As of December 31, 2014, there were no proceeds remaining, and therefore, no deferred research and development liability relating to Teva.